Back in the day of AS/400, when a server was a server and a disk was a disk, things were easier to understand.

 Today’s modern IBM i environments are increasingly virtualized, mirrored, switched, clustered, externalized, and partitioned.
 This makes them more capable of reacting to ever-changing business cycles, but arguably harder to understand.

-Robot systems management solutions have been helping customers manage IBM i operations for over 30 years.
+Robot systems management solutions have been helping customers manage IBM i operations for nearly 40 years.

 This guide is intended primarily for IT management and attempts to explain, in plain English, the components of modern IBM i environments and how Robot can be deployed to maximize business objectives.